kathgironpe/textile_editor_helper/README.md

 ## Preview Feature

 Textile Editor Preview feature is no longer supported.
 The wiki page will be updated to show two different ways of adding the preview feature to your app.

+## Requests for improvement

+A lot of features have been removed and added here.
+This is completely refactored for simplicity and support of form builders other than the Rails default.
+To request for improvement, please do not send email to the maintainer.
+Create an issue instead.
+Thank you.

 ## More Info on Textile